the-kenny/herbstmove/readme.md

 # Bugs

-- It's not possible to configure the cooldown after a mouse-movement.

 - Moving the focus to an empty frame in Herbstluftwm isn't handled gracefully (will center the cursor on the center of the root window).